 The Jesse Window at Wells Cathedral is one of the most splendid examples of 14th century stained glass in Europe.
-The window, in its dominant colours of green and gold, depicts a Jesse tree and shows the family and ancestors of Christ, Jesse being the father of King David.

 It dates from about 1340 and, considering its age, is still remarkably intact.
 Fortunately, the window has survived the vicissitudes of time and British history (narrowly escaping destruction during the English Civil War) and so what we see today is basically how medieval glaziers designed and created it and how our ancestors viewed it before us.

 There have been sensitive repairs over the centuries, of course, and steps were taken during World War II to protect the Window.

 There had been growing concern over the past few years that the Window would deteriorate beyond repair unless urgent conservation work was carried out.
 Inspections showed that some of the lead was bowing and needed attention, and some of the leaded panels of glass were bulging and loose.
 More significantly, the medieval glass was suffering the effects of condensation and consequent mould growth.
 This was attacking the painted layers on the glass: the paint was peeling and the glass was suffering from corrosion, putting the whole medieval structure at risk.

 A successful fundraising campaign to save the Jesse Window allowed us to seek the advice and assistance of a team of the best medieval glass experts in the country, as well as the eminent German consultant conservator, Dr. Ivo Rauch.